supercid/techdocs-wiki-tmp/Order-tagging.md

 > **Note:** The product ID of the product tagging, cart tagging and order tagging must match.
 Failure to do so
 > will lead to a mismatch in both attribution and statistics across the Nosto product.

+## Tagging the buyer

+You can omit the buyer tagging completely if you do not want Nosto to crawl this information.
+The user details are stored for possible marketing purposes and mainly email is used in this context.

 ### Tagging the currencies

 Currencies should always be represented in the ISO-4471 three-letter format.
 For example, use the code `USD` instead of `$` to represent the United States Dollar.